Links to banks, stocks, exchanges…

 The lower shadow is twice as long as the body.

-Strengthening factors:
+Strengthening Factors:

 Features:

 In the case of a hanging man, confirmation of the bearish signal is important.
-The greater the downward price gap between the dependent man’s body and the opening price the next day (period), the greater the likelihood that the hanged man will form a top.
-Another confirmation of the bearish nature can be a
+The greater the downward price gap between the hanging man’s body and the opening price the next period, the greater the likelihood that the hanging man will form a top.
+Another confirmation of the bearish nature can be a black candle, the closing price of which is lower than the closing price on the day of the appearance of the hanging man.

-Absorption model
+Absorption Model

 Description: